nodejs/nodejs.org/ADDING_LEARN_PAGE.md

 # Adding a Learn Page

-Since the redesign of the website, we have a new section called ‘Learn’.
+Since the redesign of the website, we have a new section called 'Learn'.
 This is intended to provide a more explanatory set of resources than the API docs, which are designed purely to explain the available APIs.

-The learn section is separate from the API docs, and is intended to provide a more narrative, tutorial-style set of resources.
-This is a place where we can provide more context and guidance on how to use the APIs, and how to build applications with them.
+The Learn section is separate from the API docs and is intended to provide a more narrative, tutorial style set of resources.
+This is a place where we can provide more context and guidance on how to use the APIs and how to build applications with them.

-The ‘Learn’ section is also divided into several sub-categories.
-Keep in mind that the sub-categories must have the same theme.
+The Learn section is also divided into several sub-categories.
+Note that the sub-categories must be on the same topic.

 ## Structure of the Learn section